 Diapause initiation is generally marked by the suspension of continuous development and suppression of metabolic activity and insects stop feeding (Tauber and Tauber 1981, Koštál 2006, Hahn and Denlinger 2007, Sinclair 2015).
-During diapause maintenance the endogenous mechanisms that support the diapause phenotype persist and diapause continues (Koštál 2006).
+During diapause maintenance, the endogenous mechanisms that support the diapause phenotype persist and diapause continues (Koštál 2006).
 Diapause termination is marked by the relief of those endogenous factors that initiate and maintain diapause, allowing development to resume under permissive conditions (Koštál 2006).
-After diapause is terminated, the potential to resume development exists, however, many insects do not immediately resume direct development.
+After diapause is terminated, the potential to resume development exists.
+However, many insects do not immediately resume direct development.
 Instead, these insects can remain quiescent with their development arrested by environmental factors like low temperatures after diapause is terminated so they are ready to resume development as soon as environmental temperatures become favorable to do so (Koštál 2006).

 Using diapause to synchronize an insect’s life history with available resources is crucial.
-Diapause is an alternative life history trajectory that requires an insect to monitor environmental cues, halt their development and suppress metabolic activity.
+Diapause is an alternative life history trajectory that requires an insect to monitor environmental cues, halt their development, and suppress metabolic activity.
 If an insect enters diapause too late they could expose themselves to stressful environmental conditions and if diapause ends too soon the environment may not be suitable for that insect’s growth and development, or mates may not be available for reproduction.
 Developmental arrest and metabolic suppression can produce profound behavioral and physiological changes.
 The mechanisms controlling these changes are endogenously regulated and typically genetically heritable.

 In temperate regions, warm temperatures persist in the spring and summer.
-During the spring and summer food and water are available and insects utilize these resources to develop and reproduce.
+During the spring and summer, food and water are available, and insects utilize these resources to develop and reproduce.
 As temperatures decline in the fall and winter, resource availability declines.
-For insects in temperate regions, low temperatures can greatly reduce metabolic activity making continued activity challenging or even prohibited.
+For insects in temperate regions, low temperatures can greatly reduce metabolic activity making continued activity challenging or even impossible.
 Consequently, low metabolic activity reduces growth and can eventually cause mortality.
 Insects in temperate regions generally predict the indirect effects of seasonal changes in temperature using photoperiod alone or in concert with other environmental cues, like temperature or host-plant quality, to induce diapause and avoid the stress of prolonged seasonal stress in their environments.

 As climate changes and average seasonal temperatures increase, the duration of the warm growing season will increase.
-With growing seasons beginning earlier and ending later some of the seasonal cues insects use to predict changes in their environment, like photoperiod, may remain relatively consistent.
+With growing seasons beginning earlier and ending later, some of the seasonal cues insects use to predict changes in their environment, like photoperiod, may remain relatively consistent.
 Longer growing seasons will decouple the predictions of environmental cues and seasonal changes.
-Environmental cues that previously signaled the end of the growing season would underestimate the end of the growing season.
-Those insects that adjust to these underestimated predictions to resynchronize their lifecycles with the growing season, either by evolutionary adaptations or phenotypic plasticity in their response to these shifting environmental cues could win as climate changes.
+Environmental cues that previously signaled the end of the growing season will underestimate the end of the growing season.
+Those insects that adjust to these underestimated predictions to resynchronize their lifecycles with the growing season, either by evolutionary adaptations or phenotypic plasticity in their response to these shifting environmental cues, could win as climate changes.